yeelali14/EuropeanPaintings/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 #PR
-do you have to let it linger
+do you have to let it linger666